gyulamad/autobuild/README.md

 To create custom dependency classes, you need to define a class that inherits from the `Dependency` class.
 This class should implement the `install` method, which is responsible for installing the dependency.

-The `BuilderApp` uses `DynLoader` to load dependency classes from the `../autobuild/dependencies` directory.
-The class name should follow the format `[LibraryName]Dependency`, and the file should be located in the `../autobuild/dependencies/[Creator]/[Library]/` directory.
+The `BuilderApp` uses `DynLoader` to load dependency classes from the `dependencies` directory.
+The class name should follow the format `[LibraryName]Dependency`, and the file should be located in the `dependencies/[Creator]/[Library]/` directory.

-For example, to create a custom dependency class for the `foo` library, you would create a file named `FooDependency.hpp` in the `../autobuild/dependencies/foo/foo/` directory:
+For example, to create a custom dependency class for the `foo` library, you would create a file named `FooDependency.hpp` in the `dependencies/foo/foo/` directory:

 ```cpp
 #pragma once